-Securities issued by companies based in developing countries may trade in the form of depositary receipts, including American Depositary Receipts, European Depositary Receipts and Global Depositary Receipts.
+Securities issued by companies based in developing countries may trade in the form of depositary receipts.
 Although depositary receipts have risks similar to the securities that they represent, they may also involve higher expenses and may trade at a discount (or premium) to the underlying security.
 Depositary receipts may not enjoy the same degree of liquidity as the underlying securities that they represent.
-In addition, depositary receipts may not pass through voting and other shareholder rights, and may be less liquid than the underlying securities listed on an exchange.